 How to Make a Piano Sing

 AbstractThe renowned pianist Vladimir Horowitz once said, "The most important thing is to transform the piano from a percussive instrument into a singing instrument."
 In this project, you will learn how you can make piano strings sing using sympathetic vibrations.
-Find out which notes make another one sing the longest by measuring their sound intensities using Google's Science Journal app.
+Find out which notes make another one sing the longest by measuring their sound intensities using a smartphone equipped with a sensor app.

 Edited by Svenja Lohner, PhD, Science Buddies